to never wake up | Du Tử Lê

 let my eyes set upon my homeland alas

-just in case my body never reach its destination
+just in case my body never reaches its destination

 Take me to the sea when I’m gone